oderofrancis/Django-API-Usage/README.md

 fill the fields.

-### 4. Run runserver and navigate to http://127.0.0.1:8000/admin to fill in some companies and advocate
+### 4. Run runserver and navigate to http://127.0.0.1:8000/admin to fill in dummy data for companies and advocate

     python manage.py runserver